-1. Core Requirement (16 credits)
+1. Foundation Requirement (17 credits)

-All Ph.D. students are expected to develop a broad understanding of the core elements of people, information, technology, and the significant interactions among those elements.
-Thus the core of the Ph.D. program consists of an introductory course (IST 501), at least one core course from three complementary areas (see below) and four semesters of the one credit Graduate Colloquium (IST 590).
+All Ph.D. students are expected to develop a broad understanding of foundations theories and methods across the disciplines that together constitute the research landscape of the College.
+Thus the foundation of the Ph.D. program consists of an introductory course (IST 501), and three foundations courses IST 510, 520 and 530, two semesters of colloquiums (see below) and four semesters of the one credit Graduate Colloquium (IST 590).